rockstar2514/Cryptocurrency/Block Chain V2.0/src/com/BlockChain/Node/Readme.md

 However, this is the second step of verfication I have currently planned to implement.
 An extra check will be placed in the Input and Output class to avoid other exceptions.

 TODO - i can reduce memory consumption by replacing by TreeMap from < pair <string , int> , Output > to < string , Output >

+Part 2
+For the Server part of the code I have created a class ( static informally ) , the Server class that will connect to the other node.
+When the program is run our node comes into action.
+But currently I have done the psuedo Code of the recieving part.
+The endpoints are created in the main() function and are a memmber of class BlockSender and PendingTransactions